sh1boot/sh1boot.github.io/_posts/2024-01-14-pivot-sorting-sort.md

 ---
 layout: post
-title:  "Pivot-sorting quick sort"
+title:  Pivot-sorting quick sort
+description: An approach to good pivot selection which reveals other fast-path cases as it goes.
-categories: quick sort, pivot, sorting, wip
+categories: quick-sort, pivot, sorting
+svg: true
 ---
-{% include svg.html %}

 Regarding those quick-sort variants which do things like median-of-k pivot selection before subdividing...